 SUMMARY

-• AMPLITUDE (NCT04497844) is an ongoing, phase 3, randomized, double-blind, placebo-controlled, multicenter, global study evaluating the efficacy and safety of niraparib and abiraterone acetate (AA) in a dual-action tablet (DAT) formulation with prednisone plus androgen deprivation therapy (ADT) compared to matching oral placebo/abiraterone acetate in a DAT formulation with prednisone plus ADT in patients with deleterious germline or somatic homologous recombination repair (HRR) gene-altered metastatic castration-sensitive prostate cancer (mCSPC; N=696).1-4
+• AMPLITUDE (NCT04497844) is an ongoing, phase 3, randomized, double-blind, placebo-controlled, multicenter, global study evaluating the efficacy and safety of niraparib and abiraterone acetate (AA) with prednisone plus androgen deprivation therapy (ADT) compared to matching oral placebo/abiraterone acetate with prednisone plus ADT in patients with deleterious germline or somatic homologous recombination repair (HRR) gene-altered metastatic castration-sensitive prostate cancer (mCSPC; N=696).1-5

-• The primary endpoint of radiographic progression-free survival (rPFS) in the AKEEGA plus prednisone group vs placebo/abiraterone acetate plus prednisone (AAP) group was met:4
+• The primary endpoint of radiographic progression-free survival (rPFS) in the AKEEGA with prednisone group vs placebo/abiraterone acetate plus prednisone (AAP) group was met:5

-• A summary of treatment-emergent adverse events (TEAEs) is described in Table: Adverse Events.
-In the AKEEGA vs placebo/AAP group, treatment-related TEAEs and TEAEs leading to discontinuation were reported in 89% vs 74% and 15% vs 10% of patients, respectively.
-The most common AEs of interest were anemia (52% vs 24%) and hypertension (45% vs 33%), respectively.4
+• A summary of adverse events (AEs) is described in Table: Adverse Events.
+In the AKEEGA with prednisone vs placebo/AAP group, the most common AEs of interest were anemia (51.6% vs 23.9%) and hypertension (43.8% vs 32.5%), respectively.5

 CLINICAL DATA